datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 ```

 `@part1`
-- The invention of LP is attributed to several individuals who discovered independently.
+- The invention of LP is attributed to several individuals with independent discovery .
 In 1939 by Leonid Kantorovich, then by T. C. Koopmans, also by Wassily Leontief, and greatly simplified in 1947 by George B. Dantzig's simplex method.
 - During WWII, LP was used by the US for planning complex wartime operations. {{1}}
 - Postwar industrialization saw a significant rise in LP use throughout most industries. {{2}}

-- The generalized simplex method was initially conceived of in 1947 [by George B. Dantzig.](https://apps.dtic.mil/dtic/tr/fulltext/u2/a112060.pdf) {{3}}
+> "The ability to state general objectives and then find optimal policy
-  >"The ability to state general objectives and then find optimal policy
+solutions to practical decision problems of great complexity is a revolutionary development."
+(Dantzig, 1981)  {{3}}

-solutions to practical decision problems of great complexity is a revolutionary development." ...
-"In retrospect it is interesting to note that the original problem
+> "In retrospect it is interesting to note that the original problem
 that started my research Is still outstanding -- namely the problem of
 planning or scheduling dynamically over time."
 (Dantzig, 1981)  {{4}}